 (C) include informing participants of the course objectives required by Subparagraph (b)(2) of this Paragraph.

 (5) Resources shall include:

-(6) Evaluation must be conducted:
+(6) Evaluation shall be conducted:

-(7) Records shall be maintained by the provider for a period of three years and shall include a summary of program evaluations, roster of participants, and course outline.
+(7) Records shall be maintained by the provider for a period of three years and shall include a summary of program evaluations, a roster of participants, and the course outline.
 The provider shall award a certificate to each participant who successfully completes the program.